History of The Junior League

 About The Junior League of North Little Rock

 The Junior League of North Little Rock is a charitable, nonprofit organization serving North Little Rock and Pulaski County, Arkansas.
-For the past 75 years, our members have bettered our community by promoting voluntarism, empowering women, and serving the needs of our community through effective community programs and leadership of trained volunteers.
+For over 75 years, our members have bettered our community by promoting voluntarism, empowering women, and serving the needs of our community through effective community programs and the leadership of trained volunteers.
 We’re a nonpartisan group of diverse women dedicated to making a difference in North Little Rock.

 A message from our president